Diesel Particulate Filters: Everything You Need to Know

 Types of Diesel Particulate Filters

-There are two main types of diesel particulate filters (DPFs): passive and active.
+There are two main types of diesel particulate filters (DPFs): passive & active.

 Passive DPFs are the most common type of DPF, and they rely on the heat generated by the engine to burn off the trapped particulate matter.
 The filter is made from a ceramic material with small, precisely engineered pores that allow the exhaust gases to flow through while trapping the particulate matter.
 Once the filter becomes clogged with soot, it must be cleaned or replaced.
 Passive DPFs are typically less expensive than active DPFs and are generally suitable for most driving conditions.